ESPToolKit/esp-date/README.md

 - **Calendar helpers**: `startOfDay*`, `endOfDay*`, `startOfMonth*`, `endOfMonth*`, `isLeapYear`, `daysInMonth`, getters for year/month/day/weekday.
 - **Formatting / parsing**: ISO-8601 and `YYYY-MM-DD HH:MM:SS` helpers, plus `strftime`-style patterns for UTC or local time.
 - **Sunrise / sunset**: compute daily sun times from lat/lon using numeric offsets or POSIX TZ strings (auto-DST aware).
+- **DST detection**: `isDstActive` reports whether daylight saving time applies using the stored TZ, an explicit POSIX TZ string, or the current system TZ.
+- **Optional NTP bootstrap**: when both `timeZone` and `ntpServer` are provided in `ESPDateConfig`, the constructor calls `configTzTime` to set TZ and start SNTP.
 - **Friendly month names**: `monthName(int|DateTime)` returns `"January"` … `"December"` for quick labels.
 - **Class-based API**: everything hangs off a single `ESPDate` instance; no global namespace clutter.
 - **Lightweight & portable**: C++17, header-first public API; relies only on standard C time functions and the system clock (`time()`).

-ESPDate does **not** configure SNTP.
-If you pass a POSIX TZ string in the optional constructor config, ESPDate will set it for you; otherwise you remain in control of time-zone setup and system clock sync.
+ESPDate does not configure SNTP by default.
+If you pass both a POSIX TZ string and an `ntpServer` in the optional constructor config, ESPDate will call `configTzTime` to set the TZ and start SNTP for you; otherwise you remain in control of time-zone setup and system clock sync.

 ## Getting Started
 Install one of two ways: